mattsoldo/python-stormaudio/README.rst

 You can, of course, just install the most recent release of this package using ``pip``.
-This will download the more rececnt version from `PyPI <https://pypi.python.org/pypi/anthemav>`__ and install it to your host.
+This will download the more rececnt version from `PyPI <https://pypi.python.org/pypi/stormaudio>`__ and install it to your host.

 ::

-   pip install anthemav
+   pip install stormaudio

 If you want to grab the the development code, you can also clone this git repository and install from local sources:

 ::

-   cd python-anthemav
+   cd python-stormaudio
    pip install .

 And, as you probably expect, you can live the developer’s life by